-Join Joel Bradley for an in-depth discussion in this video Object XYZ, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video Object XYZ, part of 3ds Max: UVW Mapping.

 - We have then, a little bit of a problem.
 If you recall from our previous exercise, we tested our mapping solution using some simple test motion on our robot character here, and discovered that the mapping source we were using, World XYZRZ, was in the end, a long way from usable.
 The problem, if I just hit "Play" in the RAM player here, is that our geometry is simply swimming through the noise map that we have applied as a texture.
 What we want to do in this video then, is explore a possible solution for the problem, by applying a different UVW mapping source.